This page provides an overview of passenger rail travel options in the Pioneer Valley region of Western Massachusetts.

 West Haven station | 20 Railroad Ave, West Haven, CT — one station stop to the west of New Haven — where parking is $6/day Mon-Fri and FREE on weekends and holidays.

-- We are also aware of people who travel to Boston by train using the MBTA Framingham/Worcester Commuter Rail Line.
+We are aware of people who travel to Boston by train using the MBTA Framingham/Worcester Commuter Rail Line.
 If you do this we recommend that you us one of these two stations:

 Worcester Union Station | 2 Washington Sq, Worcester, MA — where parking ranges from $4 – $16/day.